biovis/2018/program_ismb.md

 ---

-## BioVis@ISMB 2018 Program (Preliminary)
+## BioVis@ISMB 2018 Program

-### July 9, 2018
+### July 9, 2018 (room Columbus IJ)

-### Program

-The symposium will be a one-day single-track event at ISMB.
+The symposium will be a one-day single-track event at ISMB (room Columbus IJ).
 The event will feature keynote and invited talks, paper sessions, highlight talks, workshops, and posters.
 <br>
 <br>